-The Dieffenbachia, otherwise known as the Dumbcane, is a very popular indoor plant.
-Its green, oval-shaped leaves are adorned with creamy and white hues around the midrib.
+The Dieffenbachia plants, otherwise known as the Dumbcanes, are very popular indoor plants.
+Their green, oval-shaped leaves are adorned with creamy and white hues around the midrib.

 It’s a well-known fact that Dumbcane plants are susceptible to overwatering, so is it really possible to grow them in water?

 With adequate care and regular inspection, the Dieffenbachia will grow perfectly well in water as a growing medium.